-Much interest in our signs and process (from all corners of the globe) compelled us to make our first video, a 2-minute, start-to-finish depiction of the Witherspoon & Sons sign being made.
-Perfectly crafted by the gentlemen over at Portland’s Parliament, this video now has 12,000-plus views (our posting alone) and has been linked on many international design websites, as well as other unexpected sites including TheKidShouldSeeThis.com and Smithsonian.com.
+Much interest in our signs and process (from all corners of the globe) compelled us to make our first video, a 2-minute, start-to-finish depiction of the the making of Witherspoon & Sons sign.
+Perfectly captured by the gentlemen over at Portland’s Parliament, this video now has 12,000-plus views and has been linked on many international design websites, as well as other unexpected sites including TheKidShouldSeeThis.com and Smithsonian.com.

 The people in this video are clients and good friends.
 Their faces will be comforting to see whenever I watch this video and I am proud to know them all.
 Their Nutmegger Workshop signs are testaments to their family history, passions, business ventures and groundbreaking leaps of faith.
 As for Portland?
 Well, there’s no other place quite like it.